 Eleven to 13 years

 For many, these are the years dedicated to getting used to senior school, making new friends and learning new subjects.
-For others, these are the final years of prep school life, with responsibility borne by many big fish in little ponds.
-A cosseted few continue to enjoy the discourse of Latin and Greek interspersed with the delightful distractions of tree-climbing, prefect duties, toast and muffins.
-Boffs will be challenged, stretched, pummelled and kneaded by the demands of scholarship work - the rest will plough through every past CE paper, perfecting examination technique to ensure they don't blot their copy.
+For a cosseted few, these are the final years of prep school life, with responsibility borne by many big fish in little ponds.
+Here, pupils continue to enjoy the discourse of Latin and Greek interspersed with the delightful distractions of tree-climbing, prefect duties, toast and muffins.
+The brightest will be challenged, stretched, pummelled and kneaded by the demands of scholarship work - the rest will plough through every past CE paper, perfecting examination technique to ensure they don't blot their copy.
+This is really where the prep in 'preparatory' shines through.
+Preparing pupils for senior school (traditionally the illustrious independent schools) is what these two years are all about.

 For some a non-year: no exams, no sense of direction or purpose, no light at the end of the tunnel; for others this is a 'new year'.
 Youngsters who transfer schools at 13+ have a whole new regime to adapt to: new subjects to try; new teachers to test; new friendships to spawn.
 Yet this year is crucial; come summer most youngsters will have chosen their GCSE options, ready to embark on courses that will begin to shape their futures.